Exxon agrees $4 bln sale of Norway oil and gas assets

 By Ron Bousso and Shadia Nasralla

-LONDON/ ABERDEEN, Scotland, Sept 5 (Reuters) - Exxon Mobil has agreed to sell its Norwegian oil and gas assets for up to $4 billion, marking the U.S. firm's exit from production in the country after more than a century, three sources familiar with the matter said on Thursday.
+LONDON/ABERDEEN, Scotland, Sept 5 (Reuters) - Exxon Mobil has agreed to sell its Norwegian oil and gas assets for up to $4 billion, ending its production in a country where it started operations more than a century ago, three sources familiar with the matter told Reuters on Thursday.

 Shares in Exxon, the world's biggest publicly traded oil company, rose 1.7% to a session high in New York after Reuters reported a sale had been agreed.

-The three sources said that Exxon had closed the sale process in recent days with one buyer after agreeing on the terms of a sale.
+The three sources told Reuters that Exxon had closed the sale process in recent days with one buyer after agreeing on the terms of a sale.

 Exxon hired investment bank Jefferies to run the sale process, banking sources told Reuters last month.